Savor the flavors of everyday real food, fresh from the garden or stored on your pantry shelves.

 Home cooks and chefs alike rave about using cast iron in the kitchen.
 The sturdy, durable skillets are an ideal way to cook a wide variety of meals.
 A skillet in the kitchen will quickly become integral to your breakfast, lunch, and dinner.

 Why is cast iron so desirable?
 It is naturally non-stick when seasoned correctly, it can withstand even the hottest oven temperatures, it's durable, and much more.
 Cast iron can be used in an oven with temperatures up to 500 degrees, making it a great way to cook casseroles and roasts.
 This also means you can use the skillet as a stove-top grill or do any kind of frying.
-The iron of the skillet not only will get burning hot, ideal for searing, but it will maintain that heat throughout the cooking process and distribute the warmth evenly across the pan.
+The iron of the skillet not only will get burning hot, ideal for searing, but it will maintain that heat throughout the cooking process

 A versatile dish, cast iron can fry eggs or toast, cook a steak, or sear up a stir fry.
 You can often find quality cast iron at a yard sale or antique shop, and because of it's sturdy material it will last you a lifetime.